FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 The following are baseline expectations:

-- Use meaningful commit messages
+- Use meaningful commit messages, preferably written in the imperative form (e.g., `Add validation for empty input` or `Refactor parser control flow`)
 - Separate refactors from behavioral changes
 - Follow established linting and formatting tools
 - Add or update tests when behavior changes